 Rusudan was born circa 1194 as the daughter of Queen Tamar of Georgia and David Soslan.
 She had an elder brother, who was born in 1191.
 Their mother died in 1213, and her brother succeeded her as George IV of George on 18 January.
 In late 1222 or early 1223, George was severely injured in battle, to the point where he became an invalid, and he died, again on 18 January, in 1223.
 He had married a commoner, but the nobles refused to recognise her as their Queen and thus their only son, David, was declared illegitimate.
 They were formally divorced, under protest and George had refused to marry anyone else.
-The name and fate of this woman is not known.
+The name and fate of this woman are not known.
 Rusudan married in 1224 to Ghias ad-din, and they were parents to the future George VI of Georgia and a daughter named Tamar, whose name was changed to Gürcü Hatun after marriage.

 Rusudan succeeded her brother as Queen, but fearing that her brother’s illegitimate son would try to seize the throne, she imprisoned him.
 Her reign is considered to be the beginning of the end of the Georgian Golden Age.
 She suffered defeats in battle with the Mongols.
 The inhabitants of Tbilisi were massacred when their city fell, and they refused to convert to Islam.
 The city was eventually won back, but Rusudan’s forces had to abandon it again.
 Rusudan tried to save the country by allying herself with neighbouring rulers, but they failed to arrive in time.
 Around 1226 Rusudan’s husband defected and reconverted to Islam.
 He later reconverted to Christianity and re-defected to Georgia, but Rusudan repudiated the marriage, and he was never heard from again.
 In 1235 George was forced to surrender, and by 1240 the city was completely under Mongol control.
 Rusudan was forced to pay an annual tribute of 50,000 gold pieces to the Mongol Khan, and she had to support the Mongols with her army.